Skip to main content

 }

-It's possible to add keywords key, index, or mutable to each attribute.
-The key annotation will add a Unique index on the column, and index adds an index.
-The mutable annotation lets Rell know that the property can be changed, thus having no actual effect on the database.
-Let's see what an entity looks like in the database.
+It's possible to add the keywords key, index, or mutable to each attribute.
+The key annotation adds a unique index on the column, while index adds a non-unique index.
+The mutable annotation informs Rell that the property can be changed, but it does not directly affect the database.
+Let's examine what an entity looks like in the database.

 entity my_entity {